-I am a Ph.D. candidate in Sociology at the University of Minnesota.
-My research interests are comparative-historical sociology, political sociology, cultural sociology, and collective memory with a regional focus on Turkey.
+I am Dr. Yagmur Karakaya, a Visiting Assistant Professor at Hamilton College.
+I received my PhD from the University of Minnesota Sociology Department.
+My research interests are comparative-historical sociology, political sociology, cognitive and emotional sociology, cultural sociology, qualitative methods and collective memory with a regional focus on Turkey.
 Specifically, I study nostalgia as a collective force, highlighting its central place within both populist political discourse and popular culture.
 I strongly believe that not all nostalgia is created equal, and that we need to deconstruct each case to understand “what it is made of,” and “how it works.”

 My dissertation, Disentangling Contemporary Ottoman Nostalgia in Turkey: Popular and Political Forms of Collective Memory, examines the contemporary Ottoman revival.
 Using ethnography and interviews, my dissertation brings together state-led efforts and popular culture while investigating the response of a diverse array of non-elite Turkish citizens.